by Scott Mehl © Unofficial Royalty 2020

 Maria Anne Smythe was born on July 26, 1756, at Tong Castle in Shropshire, England, the eldest child of Walter Smythe, a younger son of Sir John Smythe 3rd Baronet, and Mary Ann Errington.
 Her siblings included:

-• John Smythe (1758) – married, had issue
+- John Smythe (1758) – married, had issue

-• Frances Smythe (c1760) – married Sir Carnaby Haggerston, 5th Baronet, had issue
+- Frances Smythe (c1760) – married Sir Carnaby Haggerston, 5th Baronet, had issue

 In 1774, Maria married Edward Weld, a wealthy widower, twice her age.
 He was the son of Edward Weld and Mary Theresa Vaughan.
-Following his father’s death in 1761, Edward became one of the wealthiest men in England, having inherited Lulworth Castle in Dorset along with a large number of other properties and villages.
+Following his father’s death in 1761, Edward became one of the wealthiest men in England, having inherited Lulworth Castle in Dorset along with many other properties and villages.
 Maria became a very wealthy woman upon her marriage, but it was not to last.
 Just three months after their marriage, Edward died of injuries he sustained after falling from his horse.
 He had not yet signed a new will to provide for his wife, and his entire estate passed to his younger brother.

 After spending several years traveling throughout Europe, she returned to England in early 1784.
 One evening in March, she attended the opera with her uncle and was briefly introduced to the Prince of Wales, the future King George IV.
 Quickly enamored, the Prince pursued Maria relentlessly.
-Soon she was accepting his invitations to visit him at Carlton House, his home in London, just next to St. James’s Palace but made it clear that she had no interest in merely becoming his mistress.
+Soon she was accepting invitations to visit him at Carlton House, his home in London, next to St. James’s Palace but made it clear that she had no interest in merely becoming his mistress.
 The Prince countered with an offer of marriage.
 Maria argued against it.
 There was no chance King George III would consent to his son’s marriage to Maria.
 Even if he did, Maria was Catholic which would make the Prince ineligible to inherit the throne.
-But the Prince continued his pursuit – even threatening to kill himself if Maria would not marry him.
+But the Prince continued his pursuit, even threatening to kill himself if Maria would not marry him.

-They soon faced rumors and questions were raised in Parliament, all of which were denied by friends of the prince.
+Maria and the Prince of Wales soon faced rumors and questions were raised in Parliament, all of which were denied by friends of the prince.
 For the next several years, the two maintained their relationship very discreetly and seemed to be immensely happy.
 But by 1793, the marriage was beginning to break down.
 While Maria was perfectly content with quiet nights at home, the Prince of Wales preferred to be out on the town and continued his philandering ways.
 Soon, he found a permanent replacement for Maria, after beginning an affair with Frances Villiers, Countess of Jersey.
-Lady Jersey convinced the Prince that the reason he was so unpopular was because of his relationship with the Catholic Mrs. Fitzherbert.
-Convinced that marrying an acceptable Protestant princess would be in his best interest, George informed Maria, on June 23, 1794, that their relationship was over.
-Soon he found a bride – his cousin Caroline of Brunswick – who he married in April 1795.
-But it seems Maria was still close to his heart, as the following year, he wrote his will, leaving everything “…to my Maria Fitzherbert, my wife, the wife of my heart.”
+Lady Jersey convinced the Prince that he was so unpopular because of his relationship with the Catholic Mrs. Fitzherbert.
+Convinced that marrying an acceptable Protestant princess would be in his best interest, George informed Maria on June 23, 1794, that their relationship was over.
+Soon he found a bride, his cousin Caroline of Brunswick who he married in April 1795.
+However, it seems Maria was still close to his heart, as the following year, he wrote his will, leaving everything “…to my Maria Fitzherbert, my wife, the wife of my heart.”

 Maria outlived George IV by nearly seven years, passing away at Steine House in Brighton on March 27, 1837.
 She is buried at the Church of St. John the Baptist in Brighton.